Preheat the oven to 190°C (375°F) and line a muffin tin with 12 paper cases.

 In a stand mixer (or large mixing bowl), beat the butter until soft and smooth.

-250 Grams Unsalted butter
+250 g unsalted butter

 Add the sugar and cream together until pale, light, and fluffy.

-250 Grams Caster sugar
+250 g caster sugar

 Beat in the eggs one at a time, mixing well after each addition so the batter stays smooth.

-4 Medium Eggs
+4 Medium eggs

 Stir in the milk and vanilla extract until fully combined.

-1 Teaspoon Vanilla extract, 3 Tablespoons Milk
+1 teaspoon vanilla extract, 3 tablespoons Milk

 Sift the flour and salt into the bowl, then gently fold in with a spatula until just combined.
 Be careful not to overmix.

-250 Grams Self-raising flour, Pinch Salt
+250 g Self-raising flour, pinch Salt

 Scoop the batter evenly into the cupcake cases, filling each about ¾ full.